steel-archer/commissions_calculation/README.md

 **API limits**
 * Exchange rate API requires registration.
 It works no more without a passed API key.
 * Bin API has a limit: 5 requests per hour.
-Registration seems to be approved manually and I still do not have a key.
+Registration seems to be approved manually and I still haven't received a key.
 So I have to leave it as is.
-After 5th request there will be an error.
+After 5th request there will be an error that there were too many requests..

 **Dummy resolvers**
 That's why in addition to normal implementation of API I also had to implement Dummy Resolvers that return pre-defined data: